spadefoot/kohana-orm-leap/README.md

 ## Reporting Bugs & Making Recommendations

 If you find a bug in the code or if you would like to make a recommendation, we would be happy to hear from you.
-Here are three methods you can use to submit bugs:
+Here are three methods you can use to notify us:

 * Log an issue in this project's [issue tracker](https://github.com/spadefoot/kohana-orm-leap/issues?sort=comments&direction=desc&state=open).
 * Create a fork of this project and submit a [pull request](http://help.github.com/send-pull-requests/).